PM to drive border fix at NSW bush summit

 He has been a frequent critic of states which have shut their borders without releasing the medical advice informing their decisions.

-From Friday, people living or working 40 kilometres each side of the South Australia-Victoria border will have restrictions relaxed but remain subject to virus tests.
+From Friday, people living or working 40km each side of the South Australia-Victoria border will have restrictions relaxed but remain subject to virus tests.

 Farmers and border communities continue to raise concerns with restrictions shutting Victoria off from NSW and SA.